 How should I use this medication?

 This medication is for use in the nose.
-Take it as directed on the prescription label at the same time every day.
+Take it as directed on the prescription label.
 Do not use it more often than directed.
 Make sure that you are using your nasal spray correctly.
 Ask your care team if you have any questions.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.